 Since its emergence in 2019, SARS-CoV-2 has been a ‘moving target’, with different variants of concern emerging across the world, which may increase the transmissibility, severity and immune evasion of the virus.

-- To exchange knowledge, build capacity and prepare for future response for effective control and prevention of COVID-infection, developing appropriate public policies (including vaccination policies).
+- To exchange knowledge, build capacity and prepare for future response for effective control and prevention of COVID and mpox infection, developing recommendations for appropriate public policies (including vaccination policies).

-- Better understanding of the epidemiology, treatment and prevention of variants of concern of SARS-CoV-2 in children and pregnant women, due to wide and diverse range of data
+- Better understanding of the epidemiology, treatment and prevention of variants of concern of SARS-CoV-2 and mpox in children, pregnant women and high risk groups, due to wide and diverse range of data

-- Improved clinical management of pregnant women and children affected by COVID, resulting in reduced morbidity
+- Improved clinical management of pregnant women and children affected by COVID-19 and patients with mpox, resulting in reduced morbidity

 - More coordinated research preparedness and response to emerging infectious disease threats.